 Kefir grains are a living yeast/bacterial fermentation and contain many strains of beneficial bacteria and yeast that can contribute to a healthy gut.
 You can easily buy organic kefir at the grocery store, but it’s fairly make your own homemade kefir (from grains that you can order online, or even better, grains shared by a kefir-loving friend).
 Kefir grains require constant care though, but you can slow down the fermentation process by keeping them in the refrigerator.

-Whether you’re trying kefir for the first time or learning how to incorporate yogurt and kefir into your daily regime, these seven recipes will help you add in some much-needed probiotics and deliciousness that improve and enhance every dish.
+Whether you’re trying kefir for the first time or learning how to incorporate yogurt and kefir into your daily regime, these recipes will help you add in some much-needed probiotics and deliciousness that improve and enhance every dish.

 This is a healthy dip that is a great match for fresh vegetables.
 The freshly squeezed lemon juice, garlic, sugar, salt, pepper, and basil are mixed with plain low-fat yogurt for a refreshing dip that you can easily adapt with fresh herbs and spices of your choice.
 Get our Yogurt Dipping Sauce with Lemon and Basil recipe.

 This is a simple, step-by-step recipe for making kefir at home.
 Start with hydrated milk kefir grains and use the milk of your choice (cow, goat, sheep, raw, or unpasteurized) and then, with a little patience, you’ll have some homemade kefir in as little as 24 hours.
-Get the recipe.
+Get the Milk Kefir recipe.